Where to eat out along the River Thames

 - Just a minute or two further along you will firnd Bavarian favourite Steins and the ever popular Gaucho restaurant.

-- Duck Pond Market takes place in Heron Square on Sunday (and Easter Monday) and is buzzing with an eclectic array of street food, arts & crafts
+- Richmond Foodies takes place in Heron Square every Saturday 11am – 4pm and Richmond Artisan takes place every Sunday 10.30am – 5pm with an eclectic array of street food, arts & crafts

 For more details: Richmond Riverside in the Summertime